Krew Plugin Manifests¶

 # Setting this will prevent goreleaser to actually try to commit the updated

-# krew plugin - instead, the plugin file will be stored on the dist folder
+# krew plugin - instead, the plugin file will be stored on the dist directory

 # only, leaving the responsibility of publishing it to the user.